 - Loads more

-What things to do in Cork City have we missed?
+Things to see in Cork City: What have we missed?

-I’ve absolutely no doubt that we’ve unintentionally left out some places to visit in the City that are well worth a visit.
+I’ve no doubt that we’ve unintentionally left out on some brilliant places to visit and things to see in Cork City from the guide above.